quachpas/cap_flashcards/README.md

 The script will write in the './output/out.tex' file.
 The front is always output before the back of the flashcard.
 There are two output formats :
 - default, the page's dimensions are 10x8 cm.
 - a4paper, the output's format is an A4 page.
 Every page contains 6 flashcards (10x8 cm).
 A grid outlines the borders.
-    This is the preferred format for printing at home.
+This is the preferred format for printing flashcards at home.

 Some options can be used to filter the output (image_only, overflow_only, file_name [file_name])
 Combining these options will join the results, duplicates might exist.
 Using these options can help greatly in checking whether a flashcard is correctly transcripted.